Last Updated: June 2026

 On the body.
 Black tourmaline is most commonly worn as a bracelet.
 The left wrist is generally used for drawing the stone's protective field into your own energy — receiving protection inward.
 The right wrist is for projecting: extending a boundary outward into your environment and interactions.
 A bracelet in direct skin contact throughout the day maintains continuous engagement with the wearer's field.
 A tumbled piece in the left pocket serves the same function for those who prefer not to wear jewelry.

 For meditation.
 Holding black tourmaline during grounding meditations, or placing it at the base of the spine when lying down, connects directly to Muladhara.
-Begin with ten to fifteen minutes; some practitioners find extended sessions with black tourmaline produce a heaviness that is counterproductive once the grounding effect is established.
+Begin with 10 to 15 minutes; some practitioners find extended sessions with black tourmaline produce a heaviness that is counterproductive once the grounding effect is established.

 After difficult interactions.
-In practice, many people who work in service roles, healthcare, or other high-contact environments keep a piece at their workspace and hold it briefly at the end of the day with the intent of releasing what they have absorbed from others.
+Many people who work in high-contact environments keep a piece at their workspace and hold it briefly at the end of the day with the intent of releasing what they have absorbed from others.
 This is one of the most consistently reported practical applications — less ceremonial than formal meditation, more immediate.

 Black Tourmaline Crystal Combinations: Best Pairings